flowcontrol set to 'bi' loses IP connectivity on ixgbe driven X520

 root@host1# dladm set-linkprop -p flowctrl=bi ixgbe0 root@host1# dladm show-linkprop -p flowctrl ixgbe0 LINK PROPERTY PERM VALUE DEFAULT POSSIBLE ixgbe0 flowctrl rw bi no no,tx,rx,bi root@host1# ping -s 192.0.2.31 ( ping fails with 100% packet loss ) root@host2# dladm set-linkprop -p flowctrl=bi ixgbe0 root@host2# dladm show-linkprop -p flowctrl ixgbe0 LINK PROPERTY PERM VALUE DEFAULT POSSIBLE ixgbe0 flowctrl rw bi no no,tx,rx,bi root@host2# ping -s 192.0.2.30 ( ping fails with 100% packet loss )

-Updated by Kevin Crowe almost 7 years ago
+Updated by Kevin Crowe over 7 years ago

 I have a large changeset compliments of Joerg Goltermann that I've trimmed down to just the flow control changes that fixes this problem.
 Initial tests on X540's show that flowcontrol isn't a problem however X520's I've tested on show this problem with flowcontrol=bi and with the pared down flowcontrol changes the problem no longer exists.